thinhotwp1/thinhotwp1/README.md

  **I am open to**:

-- any collaboration Java EE work, hours or milestone
+- Any collaboration Java EE work, hours or milestone
-- machine learning projects(development or research),
+- Machine learning projects(development or research),

 ## My favorite tools and technologies ⚙️